Pediatric Physical Therapy for Plagiocephaly:Guide

 • Repositioning: Parents are also advised on the aspects of positioning of the baby during sleeping and resting so that exaggerated pressure on a particular area can be eliminated.

-• Helmet Therapy: Helmet or molding caps are also advisable to reshape the skull of a baby with moderate to serious plagiocephaly.
+• Helmet Therapy: Helmet or molding caps are also advisable to reshape the skull of a baby with moderate to severe plagiocephaly.

-• Cranial Remodeling Therapy: In cases that are more serious, the remodeling cranial therapy can be performed in order to reform the skull gradually.
+• Cranial Remodeling Therapy: In more serious cases, the remodeling cranial therapy can be performed in order to reform the skull gradually.

 Treatments of Pediatric Physical Therapy for Plagiocephaly?